"You are my way (You are my way)

-The show originally focused on Mathews and the Randolph families.
-The show hit its stride when it introduced the characters of Steven Frame and Rachel Davis (originated by Robin Strasser, but most notably played by Victoria Wyndham), and began to focus on the love triangle between Steve Frame, Alice Mathews and Rachel Davis.
-In the 1970s, the show moved its focus to the newly arrived Cory family, and focused on the love story of Rachel and Mac Cory, and the rivalry between Rachel and Mac's daughter Iris.
-The 1980s introduced several more long-running characters, including Felicia Gallant, Cass Winthrop, and the Love family (Donna and her twin daughters Vicky and Marley).
+Set in the fictional Bay City, the show originally revolved around the super-wealthy Matthews and Randolphs.
+The show really hit its stride when it introduced the backstabbing social-climber Rachel Davis (originated by Robin Strasser, but most famously played by Victoria Wyndham) and her quarry, scion Steven Frame, and the love triangle between them and Alice Mathews.
+In the 1970s, the show moved its focus to the newly arrived Cory family, and discovered an unlikely super couple in Rachel and Mac Cory, which ignites a rivalry between Rachel and Mac's daughter Iris.
+The 1980s introduced several more long-running characters, including bon vivant

 This show provides examples of:

 - Aborted Arc: In the 1986/87 episodes, it was strongly implied when Donna's father Reginald came Back from the Dead that his adopted son, Scott La Salle, was actually a third child of Donna and Michael, supposedly a non identical twin of Vicky and Marley.
 In fact, the soap magazines of that time stated that Scott was indeed their child in their spoiler sections.
 Why this was abandoned is unclear, but it is probably due to the fact that Philece Sampler replaced Anna Stuart (who bore a strong resemblence to the actor who played Scott) as Donna.

 - Artifact Title: The show was originally envisioned as a spin-off of As the World Turns, with frequent references to Oakdale and cross-overs by ATWT's Hughes family.
 CBS didn't have room on its schedule to air the show, and refused to allow the show to operate as a spin-off on another network.